GrandpaBond/pxt-heading/README.md

 this is the function that actually returns the current compass heading in degrees (0 to 360), clockwise from "North".

 ### ~reminder
-    NOTE: Readings are only accurate to a few degrees, and are very sensitive to variations in the tilt of the buggy!
+    NOTE: Readings are only accurate to a few degrees, and are very sensitive to variations in the tilt of the buggy, so keep it horizontal!
 ### ~

 ## Rotation Time